RichTools/Lamb/README.md

 All definitions from the module become available in the file.

 > [!WARNING]
-> Realtive imports resolve to "examples/" so place it all in the examples
+> Realtive imports resolve to "examples/" so place it all in the examples.
-> Or sedit the source code
+> Or edit the source code.
 > Completely Relative imports are not currently supported, so the full path can be provided.

 ## StdLamb - Standard Library